variousauthors/mandala/db/content/watercloset.md

 There is one [[door|candor denver]] on your left, past the balcony.
 There is a tall [[cabinet|candor eagle]] at the end of the hall.
 The balcony itself is quite nice: elegant wooden poles support a white painted bannister.
-The foyer down below is a dancefloor for the gently waving { shadows } slipping out of the dinning room.
+The foyer down below is a dance-floor for the gently waving { shadows } slipping out of the dinning room.
+  shadows: somehow they far outshine their owners.
 Head back to the [[top of the stairs|caper double]].
-  shadows: somehow they far outshine their owners.